dlesbre/bibtex-autocomplete/README.md

 - `-O --no-output` don't write any output files (except the one specified by `--dump-data`)

 - `-v --verbose` verbose mode shows more info.
 It details entries as they are being processed and shows a summary of new fields and their source at the end.
-Using it more then once prints debug info (up to four times).
+Using it more than once prints debug info (up to four times).
-- `-s --silent` hide info and progressbar.
+- `-s --silent` hide info and progress bar.
 Keep showing warnings and errors.
 Use twice to also hide warnings, thrice to also hide errors and four times to also hide critical errors, effectively killing all output.
-- `-n --no-color` don't use ANSI codes to color and stylise output
+- `-n --no-color` don't use ANSI codes to color and stylize output

 - `--version` show version number
 - `-h --help` show help